nexylan/slack/README.md

 Why `php-http/guzzle6-adapter`?
 We are decoupled from any HTTP messaging client thanks to [HTTPlug](http://httplug.io/).

-Then [create an incoming webhook](https://my.slack.com/services/new/incoming-webhook) on your Slack account for the package to use.
+Then [create an app](https://api.slack.com/slack-apps) on your Slack account for the package to use.
-You'll need the webhook URL to instantiate the client (or for the configuration file if using Laravel).
+You'll need to need to enable the [chat:write:bot](https://api.slack.com/scopes/chat:write:bot) [scope](https://api.slack.com/docs/oauth-scopes) for your app and get the "OAuth Access Token".

 ## Basic Usage